Matthew 5-7 Outline and Overview: Power of Kingdom Living

 Endurer

-Finding meaning in life not in pleasant treatment but in obedience to the King.
+Finding meaning in life not in easy or pleasant treatment but in obedience to the King.

-The "Persecuted" have clearly made the important decisions about the world to come.
+The word “Persecuted” depicts those who have clearly made important decisions about the world to come.
 They have chosen to value what the King treasures rather than those things that man is attracted to by his eye and ear.

-How well do you know these 8 beatitudes?
-Can you explain them?
+How well do you know these beatitudes?
+Explain each one of them.

 What hard decisions have you made in your life to live faithfully by them?